kartiklande7/kartiklande7/readme.md

 <!-- About Me Section -->
 <h2>About Me</h2>
 <p>🎓 Currently pursuing my Master's in Information Systems at Santa Clara University, I've had the privilege of gaining experience across different corners of the globe.</p>
-<p>💡 My passion lies in crafting AI-powered solutions that make a real-world impact.
-During my time at Gilead Sciences, I built a dynamic classification model to boost patient retention.
+<p>💡 During my time at Gilead Sciences, I built a dynamic classification model to boost patient retention.
 As a Machine Learning Engineer at Quantiphi, I brought automation magic to various domains, from healthcare to manufacturing.</p>
 <p>🚀 I'm also an AWS Certified Solutions Architect – Associate, passionate about architecting smart and efficient solutions.
-My work has earned me an Innovation Award and a Think Tank Award from Quantiphi.
-I'm always hungry to learn and share my knowledge in the dynamic world of Machine Learning.</p>
+My work has earned me an Innovation Award and a Think Tank Award from Quantiphi.</p>

 <!-- Connect Section -->
 <h2>Let's Connect!</h2>